-The white grape (also Vineland 63-331) is an interspecific new breed between Vineland 50-154 ( Plantet x Seibel 14-664 ) x New York 25-681.
-They are genes of Vitis berlandieri.
+The white grape variety (also Vineland 63-331) is an interspecific new breed between Vineland 50-154 ( Plantet x Seibel 14-664 ) x New York 25-681.
+They are genes from Vitis berlandieri.
 Vitis labrusca.
 Vitis lincecumii.
 Vitis rupestris and Vitis vinifera contain.
-The intersection of hybrid was in 1963 by the breeders Helen A. Fisher and Oliver A. Bradt at the Ontario Horticultural Research Institute of Canada.
-It was released in 1983 for cultivation.
-The productive vine is vulnerable to fungal diseases, It produces riesling-like white wines.
+The crossing of the hybrid was done in 1963 by the breeders Helen A. Fisher and Oliver A. Bradt at the Ontario Horticultural Research Institute of Canada.
+It was released for cultivation in 1983.
+The productive vine is susceptible to fungal diseases, It produces Riesling-like white wines.
 The variety is in Canada, as well as in the two US states new York and Missouri grown.
-In 2010, however, no stocks were reported (Statistics Kym Anderson ).
+In 2010, however, no stocks were shown (Statistics Kym Anderson ).

-Image: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Picture: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)